bagoker/bagoker.github.io/primer.md

 ### §A.3.9 ort(h)

-Using *-t* or *-th* as the final consonant of this preposition is completely option
+Using *-t* or *-th* as the final consonant of this preposition is completely optional.

 |    Person     |           Preposition            |
 |:-------------:|:--------------------------------:|